ariga/atlas/doc/md/knowledge/postgres/partial-indexes.md

   }
 ```

-Save and Apply the schema using the following command:
+Save and apply the schema changes on the database by using the following command:

 ```console
 atlas schema apply -u "postgres://postgres:mysecretpassword@localhost:5432/vaccination_data?sslmode=disable" -f schema.hcl
 ```

-Atlas quickly plans the necessary SQL to add the new partial index to the database schema for us and asks us to approve it.
-Press Enter while ‘Apply’ option is highlighted to apply the changes:
+Atlas generates the necessary SQL statements to add the new partial index to the database schema.
+Press Enter while the `Apply` option is highlighted to apply the changes:

 ```console
 -- Planned Changes: